fbpx

 [The flâneur] would be happy to trade all his knowledge of artists’ quarters, birthplaces and princely palaces for the scent of a single weathered threshold or the touch of a single tile – that which any old dog carries away.

-Walter Benjamin (The Arcade Projects)
+Walter Benjamin (The Arcades Project)

 Walter Benjamin was a philosopher and writer who adopted the concept of the flâneur spectator from Baudelaire.
 He saw the flâneur as an amateur detective-slash-journalist that worked to investigate the city with his highly astute observations.
 The street signs were his living room paintings and the newsstands his library.